cloudui/blogstack/content/post/2026-05-04-flashattn-cutlass/index.md

 If we don't swizzle the SMEM layout, we'd simply have the layout `(kBlockM, kHeadDim)`.
 Each `MMA_Atom` would tile using a 16x16 chunk out of our SMEM per A-fragment (or 16x8 for B- or C-fragments).
 Let's examine the bank conflict:

 As before, banks cycle every 128 bytes, which is 32 consecutive floats or 64 halfs.
 If we have `kHeadDim=64`, then we have conflicts for any threads that touch the same column in one load cycle.
-For a 16x16 fragment (per warp) load using a 32x4 copy atom (per thread), we notice that these byte sizes are equal, so each copy atom loads one 16x16 A-fragment.
-Similar to our vectorized GMEM load, it loads 512 bytes in four phases, this time over a 16x16 region instead of one contiguous block.
-In this case, threads 0-7 load the first 128 bytes.
-For 16 halfs per row and 8 halfs per thread per load, that's 2 threads per row, so 4 rows per 8-thread load.
-For 16x8, we have half the columns, so it becomes 8 rows per 8-thread load.
-This means fragment A has a 4-way bank conflict, and fragments B and C have an 8-way bank conflict.
+For a 16x16 fragment (per warp) load using a 32x4 copy atom (per thread), we notice that these byte sizes are equal, so each copy atom loads one 16x16 A-fragment and two 16x8 B/C-fragments.
+Ideally, we want this load operation to use the same optimal [4-phase quarter-warp pattern](#how-do-32-threads-load-128-bits-each) as for our GMEM load, but this assumes we're conflict free.

+Let's analyze our conflict pattern.
+Since we touch 16 rows, our load touches 16 values in a column, which causes 16-way conflict.
+Since we technically only load a quarter-warp at a time (128-bytes), we touch at max 8 rows at a time, so an 8-way bank conflict.
+Regardless, that's an 8x slowdown just from an SMEM load.

+> **Aside**: I'm not 100% sure what the quarter-warp slice actually looks like.
+It could be consecutive groups of 8 or some other pattern.
+In our SMEM copy, our quarter-warp transaction could technically be a 8 row x 1 column load OR a 4 row x 2 column load, which would be an 8-way or 4-way conflict depending on what the default actually is.
+You can certainly find out by running `nsight` on a non-swizzled SMEM copy.
+Regardless, we don't want a 4x or an 8x slowdown.
+Our swizzle fix will resolve the conflicts no matter how the quarter-warps are sliced.

+Okay, let's fix this problem then.
 We could use padding, but we'll see how that becomes infeasible with our constraints.
 For the A fragment, we'd need to shift each row's banks by 16 floats or 32 halfs, so row 0 accesses 0-15, row 1 accesses 16-31, and so on.
-This increases our memory footprint by `32*kBlockM` halfs, which is a 50% increase over `kHeadDim=64`.
+This increases our memory footprint by `32*kBlockM` halfs, which is a 50% increase over `kHeadDim=64` -- we're running pretty tight on SMEM and this isn't tolerable.

 So our best option is to swizzle.
 We need to keep the bottom 8 halfs intact, which means for some fp16 address A, we mask out the bottom 3 bits since they must be contiguous for an aligned fp16 swizzle block.
 What are our row and column?
 The row is simply the row of SMEM.
 In our example, each row is 64 halfs, so for fp16 address A the row is all the bits beyond the first six, i.e. `A >> 6`.
 The column is the bits in between our contiguous chunk and our row.
 With 64 columns and 8 halfs per chunk, we have 8 8-half columns, which become the 3 bits sitting between the row bits and the bottom 3 chunk bits.